Debugger.godMode() – Hacking JVM Applications With the Debugger

 Info icon

-Setting a method breakpoint in hot code might significantly slow down the target application.
+Setting a breakpoint with an expression in hot code might significantly slow down the target application.

 Let’s return to Space Invaders and see if our home-cooked IDDQD works.
 It does!